Yale-BIM/f23-assignments/SETUP0_ROSWorkspace.md

     the messages into a log file.

-## Optinal Part III - Test out Shutter's Simulation with Eyes
+## Optional Part III - Test out Shutter's Simulation with Eyes

 Go to the `shutter-ros` folder inside of your workspace `src` directory.
 Then, install the included xvfbwrapper package: